What Happens if Your O-1 Employer Shuts Down? | Status, Grace Period, and Next Steps

 • »

-If your O-1 employer shuts down, you must stop working immediately, but you may remain in the United States if you secure new sponsorship within the applicable grace period.
+If your O-1 employer shuts down, you must stop working immediately, but you may remain in the United States if you secure new sponsorship within the grace period.

 • »

-To change employers, the new employer must file either an O-1 amendment if the role remains substantially similar, or a new O-1 petition if there is a major employer or role change.
-You cannot begin working for the new employer until the proper filing is in place and work authorization exists.
+To change employers, the new employer must file either an O-1 amendment if the role is similar or a new O-1 petition if there is a major employer or role change.
+You cannot begin working for the new employer until your new O-1A petition is approved.

 • »